76ers escape Knicks behind Harris’ 2 late free throws in OT

 The final meeting of the three-game season series and second in five days between the Atlantic Division rivals was a defensive struggle the whole way.

-Danny Green connected on a floater in the lane to push the advantage to 88-85.
-On the ensuing possession, Randle missed a layup and Harris grabbed the rebound.
-But he missed both free throws and Dwight Howard could not corral the loose ball, giving the Knicks one last chance.

-They took advantage as Randle knocked down a right corner 3 with Harris draped all over him to tie the game at 88.
-After a timeout, Randle stole Simmons’ pass and raced up court, but his 3-pointer missed badly.

-Green hit a couple 3-pointers to give Philadelphia a 96-93 lead in overtime, but Burks and RJ Barrett had baskets before Reggie Bullock’s 3 as the shot clock expired gave the Knicks a 100-96 lead.
+Danny Green hit a couple 3-pointers to give Philadelphia a 96-93 lead in overtime, but Alec Burks and Barrett had baskets before Reggie Bullock’s 3 as the shot clock expired gave the Knicks a 100-96 lead.

 Harris made a 3 and Randle was called for his fourth foul as Harris attempted to grab Shake Milton’s misfire.
 Knicks coach Tom Thibodeau appeared to be trying to challenge the call, but there was no review and Harris made both free throws to put Philadelphia up one.